Min(d)ing the President: A text analytic approach to measuring tax news: Introduction

-The remainder of this paper is organized as follows.
+The remainder of this paper is organised as follows.
 Section \ref{sec:quant} illustrates the type of textual information we aim to quantify and gives an intuitive overview of our approach.
 In Section \ref{sec:topic_model} we outline the semi-supervised topic model in more detail and discuss how we estimate tax policy signals.
 The identified topics, including the tax prevalence measures, are presented in Section \ref{sec:res_topics}.
-In Section \ref{subsec:2} we discuss how to construct a measure of noisy tax news from the estimated series on tax prevalence.
-We analyze the impact of noisy tax news on economic activity in Section \ref{sec:struct}.
-Finally, Section \ref{sec:conclusion} provides concluding remarks and identifies some potentially interesting avenues for future research.
-Additional methodological details and further empirical results are collected in the Appendices.
+In Section \ref{sec:struct} we use our prevalence measures to analyse the impact of tax news on economic activity.
+Section \ref{sec:conclusion} concludes.
+Additional methodological details and further empirical results are collected in several Appendices.